aaiijmrtt/NET/tutor/tutorial1_4.md

 		mynet.applylearningrate(0.15)
 		mynet.applyvelocity(0.99)

 You should get an error of 0.0.
 Now that is quite something.
+So far we have dealt only with artificial datasets.
+In the next tutorial, we shall deal with real world datasets.